robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

 ### Interlude: The Girl Who Hated Queues

 ![](/files/2015/09/promises-01.png)
-*Girfriends trying to have lunch at a very popular food place.*
+*Girfriends trying to have dinner at a very popular food place.*
 {: .pull-left}

-Alissa P. Hacker and her girlfriend decided to have lunch at a very popular restaurant.
+Alissa P. Hacker and her girlfriend decided to have dinner at a very popular restaurant.
 Unfortunately, as it was to be expected, when they arrived there all of the tables were already taken.